 Oh, there are so many choices.
 Energy is a great open data set — the progress of renewable energy sources, consumption patterns over time and seasons.
 Education and science and research also have fantastic applications.
 But NOAA data, climate and related oceanographic data is likely my favorite.
 As a surfer, I use it constantly to self-predict when we might have a window of decent swell here on the East Coast.
 We’re not as blessed with consistently predictable waves coming in — so using that data to help forecast based on wind, pressure systems, ocean buoys and so on likely tops my personal list.

 data.world isn’t just for open data.
-If you need to securely manage distributed access across many partners, read how you can use data.world for data distribution here.
+Our data catalog enables you to securely manage distributed access across many partners, read how you can use data.world for data distribution here.